 “At first I didn’t realise what it said – then I thought, ‘Is that real?’,” says Adrian Stone, recalling the moment he spotted the word “African” next to the name of his earliest slave ancestor Ebo Venus in the registers for the Kellits Plantation in Clarendon, Jamaica.
 “That’s the biggest record I’ve found, without a doubt.

 “Finding an African slave on your tree is quite rare.
 It can be difficult to connect the dots to that generation, because of gaps in the records and knowing how to find things.
-It can be done,
+It can be done, but it’s tricky.”

 In Adrian’s case, it was the culmination of 10 years’ hard work, researching an impressive 6,000 ancestors, over 10 generations as far back as the 1770s.
 But there are exciting new developments to add to a story that has taken him from his starting point in Bristol to the Windrush era, the abolishment of slavery – and beyond.
 Today he’s one of the leading experts in tracing Caribbean roots.